Zytek Automotive: Motorsport

 Zytek first started working in motorsport in 1981 specialising in engine management systems.

 In 1984, for the Toleman-Hart car driven by Ayrton Senna, Zytek developed the first fully electronic engine management system within Formula One.

 In 2009, for Mercedes/McLaren driven by Lewis Hamilton, Zytek developed the first kinetic energy recovery system to win an F1 race.

 Since 2014 Zytek has developed vehicle electrification technology within Formula E as an electric inverter and motor supplier.

 Its customer included 4 out of 6 drivers and manufacturers championships and 16 race wins.

 For the Super GT racing series in Japan, Zytek developed an ERS system For the Honda 300/500.
-The developed hybrid system system was retrofitted to Honda's existing platform.
+The developed hybrid system was retrofitted to Honda's existing platform.